Variational aspects of Laplace eigenvalues on Riemannian surfaces: Measures with non-vanishing first eigenvalue

 \subsection{No atoms lemma}

 In this section we study Radon measures on $M$ with non-vanishing first eigenvalue.
 To avoid dealing with trivial pathologies we always assume that the measures under consideration are not Dirac measures.
 The first useful result shows that such measures have to be continuous, that is with trivial discrete part. \begin{lemma} Let $(M,c)$ be a compact Riemann surface, possibly with boundary.
-Let $\mu$ be a non-continuous Radon measure on $M$ whose support contains at least two distinct points.
+Let $\mu$ be a non-continuous Radon measure on $M$ that is not a pure Dirac measure.
 Then the first eigenvalue $\lambda_1(\mu,c)$ vanishes. \end{lemma} \begin{proof} For the sake of simplicity, we prove the lemma for the case when $M$ is closed only.
 Let $x\in M$ be a point of positive mass, $m=\mu(x)>0$.
 Denote by $\mu_*$ the measure $(\mu-m\delta_x)$, and let $\Omega$ be a coordinate ball around $x$ such that $\delta=\mu_*(M\backslash\Omega)$ is strictly positive.
 Since the capacity of a point is zero, then for a given $\varepsilon>0$ there exists a function $\varphi\in C^\infty_0(\Omega)$ such that $0\leqslant\varphi\leqslant 1$,

 The integral above refers to a fixed metric $g\in c$.
 Denote by $\alpha$ the mean-value of the function $\varphi$,

 Then by variational principle, we have

 The right-hand side is not greater than $\varepsilon$, and due to the choice of $\varphi$, we obtain